terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 ## Presets

-This repository provides two "submodules" that call this root module with presets that are aligned with the general [Financial Services Framework](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) management and workload VPC topologies.
+Along with this root module, this repository also provides two "submodules" that call the root module with presets/defaults that are aligned with the general [Financial Services Framework](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about) management and workload VPC topologies.
 See the [landing-zone-submodules](./landing-zone-submodule/) for details.

 ## Usage